A primer on the closure of algebraic complexity classes under factoring: Applications of factoring

 \subsection{Equivalence to identity testing}

 Consider a class of polynomials $\calC$ that can be computed by algebraic circuits.
 The \emph{polynomial identity testing} (PIT) problem for $\calC$ asks whether a given polynomial $f \in \calC$ is identically zero.
-Due to the PIT Lemma~\cite{Zip1979,DL1978,Sch1980,ore1922hohere}, a simple randomized algorithm for this problem has been known for decades.
+Due to the PIT lemma~\cite{ore1922hohere,DL1978,Zip1979,,Sch1980}, a simple randomised algorithm for this problem has been known for decades.
 However, designing a polynomial-time deterministic algorithm for PIT for the class $\VP$ remains a long-standing open problem.
 Nevertheless, several efficient deterministic algorithms have been developed for restricted circuit classes.
 The problem is studied in two settings: the \emph{black-box} setting, where only polynomial evaluation is permissible, and the \emph{white-box} setting, where the internals of the circuit are accessible.

 The importance of this fundamental problem stems from its applications to equivalence checking, perfect matching, primality testing, and more.
-The assumption of efficient identity testing algorithms has led to a variety of derandomization results.
+The assumption of efficient identity testing algorithms has led to a variety of derandomisation results.
 Most notably, PIT is tightly connected to proving strong lower bounds for algebraic circuits (more in \Cref{sec:hardness-randomness}).
 For a comprehensive treatment, we refer the reader to classical surveys such as \cite{SY2010, Sax2009, Sax2014}, as well as the recent exposition in \cite{DG2024} and the references therein.

-PIT was first linked to factorization when Shpilka and Volkovich~\cite{SV2010} observed that the polynomial $f(\vecx) + yz$ has two irreducible factors over disjoint sets of variables if and only if $f(\vecx)$ is identically zero.
-This observation implies that a deterministic algorithm for multivariate polynomial factorization would suffice to derandomize PIT.
+PIT was first linked to factorisation when Shpilka and Volkovich~\cite{SV2010} observed that the polynomial $f(\vecx) + yz$ has two irreducible factors over disjoint sets of variables if and only if $f(\vecx)$ is identically zero.
+This observation implies that a deterministic algorithm for multivariate polynomial factorisation would suffice to derandomise PIT.

-The connection between the two problems was further solidified by the work of Kopparty, Saraf, and Shpilka~\cite{KSS2015}, who showed that a derandomized PIT algorithm also leads to a deterministic multivariate factoring algorithm.
-Together, these results establish the equivalence between derandomizing PIT and polynomial factorization in both black-box and white-box settings.
+The connection between the two problems was further solidified by the work of Kopparty, Saraf, and Shpilka~\cite{KSS2015}, who showed that a derandomised PIT algorithm also leads to a deterministic multivariate factoring algorithm.
+Together, these results establish the equivalence between derandomising PIT and polynomial factorisation in both black-box and white-box settings.